-All of these projects, I suggest, represent attempts to provide as many books as possible, to as many people as possible, to a large extent free of charge to the end user.
+All of these initiatives, I suggest, represent attempts to provide as many books as possible, to as many people as possible, to a large extent free of charge to the end user.
 Or, more briefly and less accurately, they sought to provide everything to everyone for free.
 But technological systems are rarely, if ever, designed quite so universally in practice.
 Thus, the dissertation employs a sociotechnical perspective to examine exactly how the leadership of each project imagined (and circumscribed) their “everyone” and their “everything,” and the influence of those definitions and assumptions on the structures and practices through which each was initially implemented.

 Outside of work, I am an avid consumer of pop culture, I love to cook, bake, knit, and build things, and when I lived in Washington, I got the hiking bug in a big way: in fact, in 2008, I climbed Mt.
 Rainier (though the photo at left is on Mt.
 Adams).

 Oh, and the usual disclaimer: the thoughts and opinions expressed on this site are solely my own, and do not represent those of any of my employers or other institutions with which I am or have been affiliated.
 Also: nothing on these pages should be construed as legal advice.